adamjaffeback/Hacker-News-Reader/README.md

 One of the main features of this app was to make it a PWA by caching calls to the third-party API (Hacker News).
 I had to build my own service worker and workbox-build had the best documentation for that.

 Also, this is just a dev dependency.

+## Todo

+- Unit test `App/helpers.js`
+- Add more meaningful tests for the container and components
+- Remove "Loading stories..." if we're offline and have reached the end of the cache
+- Add script to generate docs from inline JSDoc

 ## Available Scripts